EARLY INTERVENTION SERVICES

 Referrals can be made by contacting our office at 717-399-7323 or email.
 Once referred, these children and families will be assigned a Support Coordinator to help them through the screening and/or evaluation process.

 Following the screening and/or evaluation, the Support Coordinator will discuss other services and options for the family and child.
 These options could include ongoing intervention or referrals to community resources and services.

 There are no income limits and no cost to families as Early Intervention is paid for by state, local and federal tax dollars.

 Early Intervention serves children from ages birth to three years old who reside in Lancaster County, Pennsylvania.
-Early Intervention works with infants, toddlers and families from diverse backgrounds.
-We have provided support to infants and toddlers who are experiencing difficulty reaching developmental milestones like walking, talking, learning and becoming independent.
+We provide support to infants and toddlers who are experiencing difficulty reaching developmental milestones like walking, talking, learning and becoming independent.

 Early Intervention does not diagnose children.
-We have provided services to families with children who have diagnoses of Autism, Apraxia, Down Syndrome, Hearing Impairment, Vision Impairment and other medical diagnoses that impact development.
+We have provided services to families with children who have diagnoses of Autism, Cerebral Palsy, Down Syndrome, Hearing Impairment, Vision Impairment and other medical diagnoses that impact development.
 For families interested in a diagnosis, we recommend contacting your child's physician and requesting a referral to a developmental pediatrician or other qualified professional.
 A child does not need to have a diagnosis to receive Early Intervention services.